Agile & Lean UX

 This is a resource guide to complement the ‘Intro to UX Design’ course run by IF Academy.
 Visit their website for upcoming course dates.

-Also see Part 1 (Introduction to UXD), Part 3 (UX Research) or the full Table of Contents.
+Also see Part 1 (Introduction to UXD) and Part 3 (UX Research)

 In this session we cover introductions to:

 Spoiler alert!
 UX Design doesn’t have a single defined process or workflow.
 There isn’t a definitive list of steps that work unchanged, each and every time (that would be boring!)
 Part of your job and value as a UX practitioner is to evaluate the project, define the goals, understand the organisation and then select the right tools for the job.